synopse/mORMot2/src/core/README.md

 - Common Types Used for Compatibility Between Compilers and CPU
 - Numbers (floats and integers) Low-level Definitions
 - integer Arrays Manipulation
-- `ObjArray PtrArray InterfaceArray` Wrapper Functions
+- `ObjArray` `PtrArray` `InterfaceArray` Wrapper Functions
 - Low-level Types Mapping Binary or Bits Structures
 - Buffers (e.g. Hashing and SynLZ compression) Raw Functions
 - Date / Time Processing
-- Efficient Variant Values Conversion
+- Efficient `Variant` Values Conversion
 - Sorting/Comparison Functions
 - Some Convenient `TStream` descendants and File access functions
 - Faster Alternative to RTL Standard Functions
 - Raw Shared Constants / Types Definitions

-Aim of those types and functions is to be cross-platform and cross-compiler,without any dependency but the main FPC/Delphi RTL.
+Aim of those types and functions is to be cross-platform and cross-compiler, without any dependency but the main FPC/Delphi RTL.
 It also detects the kind of Intel/AMD it runs on, to adapt to the fastest asm version available.
 It is the main unit where x86_64 or i386 asm stubs are included.

 ### mormot.core.os